Simon2828/west-bridgford-advice-centre/src/pages/index.md

         westbridgfordadvicecentre@gmail.com
     - image: /img/bottom-left.jpg
       text: >+
-        Before an appointment, please make sure you bring the following:
-            all relevant information relating to your query; letters, receipts, paperwork, copies of forms, dates of phone calls.
-The Useful Links page of our website has links to information on a variety of subjects including benefits payments.
+        When visiting the centre, please try to bring the following: all relevant information relating to your query; letters, receipts, paperwork, copies of forms, dates of phone calls.

     - image: /img/bottom-right.jpg
       text: >+